-STRATEGIC PRIORIT TEGIC PRIORITY 7 .USIVE AND ACCESSIBLE DELTA ACTIONS IN PROGRESS CITY'S ROLE TIMELINE OBJECTIVE 3 1. addressing immigrant needs in Delta and seek funding to address the gaps to support 0 C-L Short-term Enhance community capacity to address immigrant needs in Delta 2. newcomers in Delta.
+STRATEGIC PRIORIT ACTIONS IN PROGRESS CITY'S ROLE TIMELINE OBJECTIVE 3 Enhance community Continue collaborating with Delta School District and immidrant-serving agencies in addressing immigrant needs in Delta and seek funding to address the gaps to support newcomers in Delta.
+0 C-L Short-term capacity to address immigrant needs in Delta 2.
 Working with community partners, develop a Newcomer Guide to support newcomers settling in Delta.
 RA Short-term 3.
-Advocate to senior levels of government about immigrant needs and gaps in service provision in Delta.
-0 Α Short-term 4.
+Advocate to senior levels of government about immigrant needs and gaps in service provision in Delta. Ο Α Short-term 4.
 Continue raising awareness about immigrant needs by bringing an immigrant needs lens to Delta's community planning tables and their priorities (sharing survey results, gaps in service provision, etc.).
 0 RA Long-term 5.
 Working with community partners, conduct a survey of immigrant residents to better understand the needs and challenges for newcomer residents to settle in Delta.
-R Short-term 111 6.
+R Short-term 6.
 Working with community partners, conduct a scan of programs and services for immigrant residents, develop a brochure to improve referral systems in Delta and immigrants' access to settlement, employment and language services; promote it through the City's website and social media.
 RA Short-term 7.
 Working with community partners, establish a Newcomers Welcome Centre to provide services to new immigrants in Delta.
 C-L Long-term 8.
 Undertake a review of public engagement methods and platforms to better understand the challenges of immigrant residents to participate in public engagement processes in Delta.
 R Long-term 9.
 Explore a potential partnership between City of Delta and the Immigrant Employment Council (BC's Mentor-Connect program) to support immigrants developing knowledge about and connections in the Canadian labour market.
-E Long-term 10. .
-In collaboration with Delta's business associations, explore the Sector Labour Market Partnership program to help Delta industries and employers understand and respond to labour market changes and build back with an equity lens in mind.
+E Long-term 10 In collaboration with Delta's business associations, explore the Sector Labour Market Partnership program to help Delta industries and employers understand and respond to labour market changes and build back with an equity lens in mind.
 C-L Long-term